Weak notions of nondegeneracy in nonlinear semidefinite programming: The nondegeneracy condition for NSDP

 are linearly independent, where $\bar{E}\in\R^{m\times m-r}$ is an arbitrary fixed matrix that spans $\Ker G(\xb)$, and $\bar{e}_i$ denotes the $i$-th column of $\bar{E}$, for all $i\in \{1,\ldots,m-r\}$.

 \end{proposition} Now, inspired by Proposition~\ref{prop:ndgvii}, we present a similar characterization of nondegeneracy that evaluates the linear independence of a narrower set of vectors at the cost of looking at all possible choices of $\bar{E}$ instead of a fixed one.
+Since our reasoning can be extended to Robinson's CQ, we also characterize it in a similar manner.